NotThorny/BuildSwitcher/README.md

 - eg. /set load p

 Builds can use a - z for first 26 slots, and a1 - z1 for 26 more slots.

+## Issues

+None found yet

+## TODO

+- Store items instead of inventory entries, so that builds can be used across accounts